nthdimtech/nthdimtech-site/content/signet/downloads.md

 	D475 81AE 98C1 7249 9153 87BE 0E47 D2FA 6E50 979D

 For additional validation you can find a copy of the key on the GitHub repository for this site [here](https://github.com/nthdimtech/nthdimtech-site/blob/master/content/nthdimtech.asc).
 Copies of the signature files can also be found in the [GitHub repository](https://github.com/nthdimtech/nthdimtech-site/blob/master/content/signet/release-signatures) as well.

+### Browser plugins

+Browser plugins for Signet are available online for [Firefox](https://addons.mozilla.org/en-US/firefox/addon/signet/) and [Chrome](https://chrome.google.com/webstore/detail/signet/gppbigcoahebbhkhdpdlilkncbedfpbm).
+You may also download one of the standalone plugin files [here](https://nthdimtech.com/downloads/signet-releases/browser-plugins).
+If you install from one of the plugin files you will not recieve automatic updates.
+For Chrome the only way to install from a file is through chrome://extensions with developer mode turned on.

 ### Android